laerisx9795/Data-Mining-Final-Project/README.md

-# Ensembles for Uncertain Categorical Data
+# Data Mining Final Project - Group 14

+This is a modified version of existing research.

 This repository contains the datasets and code related to the work reported in the paper referenced below.